Warda-Syeda/matlabMRICourse/part_four_analysing_mri_data.md

 The 'histogram' object is a structure that stores all arguments returned by 'histogram' function.
 These arguements include bin width, number of bins and bin values.

-Next, we use the information contained in 'histogram' object to calculate empirical pdf.
+Next, we use the information contained in 'histogram' object to calculate empirical pdfs of R1 and R2.

 {% codesnippet "./Snippets/S41.m" %}{% endcodesnippet %}

+We plot both empirical pdfs calculated against each bin edge of the histogram.

 {% codesnippet "./Snippets/S42.m" %}{% endcodesnippet %}